 - Reports from the Ex Officio Trustee Advisory Committees of APH

-- Distribution of Eligible Students, Based on the Federal Quota Census of January 7, 2008 (Fiscal Year 2009)
+- Distribution of Eligible Students for Fiscal Year 2010, Based on the Federal Quota Census of January 5, 2009 (Fiscal Year 2010)

 - DEVELOPMENT SECTION

 The American Printing House for the Blind (APH) has served our nation’s blind and visually impaired citizens since before the Civil War.
 Founded in 1858, APH is the oldest company in the U.S. dedicated to creating products for blind people and is the largest organization of its kind in the world.

 APH’s product lines uphold our mission and include a wide variety of unique educational and daily living items.
 A few examples of our hundreds of products include: braille and large print textbooks and tests; talking educational software; accessible technology devices; tactile graphics tools; and science and mathematics teaching kits.

 In partnership with the field of blindness, the APH Department of Research supports the creation of a wide range of products by maintaining ongoing product research and development.